Last updated on July 19th, 2022 at 07:53 pm

-MGID accepts publishers like blinkbox, Tradedoubler, snakkle and Organic authority among many more who can promote content and offers from other quality publishers in their networks.
+MGID accepts publishers like blinkbox, Tradedoubler, snakkle and Organic authority among much more who can promote content and offers from other quality publishers in their networks.

 MGID vs AdSense : CPM and RPM Rates

 The CPM provided by MGID is in the range of 1 to 5 cents and it is much more for tier 1 traffic.
 MGID supports the highest CTR for news and viral sites, and these niches have an average ad RPM of USD 1.
 For publishers who are more interested in displaying advertisements rather than recirculating traffic, MGID reports an average RPM of USD 1 to 3, with no cap.
 Advertisements have a 100% worldwide fill rate and can be shown on all devices and locations.

 The CPM rates for Google AdSense are quite high.
 It can be anywhere in the range of USD 1 to 3.
 The average RPM is about USD 5 to 10 for broad niches and up to USD 100 for competitive niches with high CPC.

 MGID vs AdSense: Payments and Earnings Report

 MGID pays its publishers once in 30 days after they’ve attained USD 100 in payable earnings.
 The network supports payment through PayPal and Wire Transfer.
 The network has shown excellent performance for news and viral websites, and thus, most of these sites can make good revenue with their advertisements.

 AdSense also has a monthly payment cycle.
-The estimate earnings are accrued over the course of a month and then at the beginning of the following month the earnings are finalized and posted to the balance.
+The estimated earnings are accrued over the course of a month and then at the beginning of the following month the earnings are finalized and posted to the balance.
 The minimum payout threshold for AdSense is USD 10.
 There are various payment options available which include transfer through check, EFT, Western Union, and Rapida.